Now use 'vim' as an extended version of the *vim* module.

 This exists as a side effect of providing getbufinfo() values as properties.
 It is more efficient to use the vars attribute.

-property vars → Variables
+property vars Variables

-property windows → int
+property windows list[int]

-A list of windows displaying this buffer.
+A list of window IDs for windows that are displaying this buffer.

 Each entry is a window-ID.